 At the time of this writing, I have a project active to automate the shutdown of my side of the shop at the end of each shift – a task that is currently handled manually on each automation line by Production Supervisors.
 If everything goes my way, I’ll be taking a process that currently involves about two dozen people throughout the shop placing holds on their lines at certain times, and consolidating the same functionality into a single interface on which the Production Manager can stop the lines however they like for the next shift.

-For this project, I will develop new PLC logic, create new PanelView screens, and work with other smart, engaged people to implement and debug the solution until it’s working flawlessly.
-For someone like me, who loves to solve puzzles and learn how things work, this part of the job is what I was made for.
+For this project, I will develop new PLC logic, create new PanelView screens, and work with other smart, engaged people.
+Together, we’ll implement and debug the solution until it’s working flawlessly.
+Personally, I love to solve puzzles and figure out how things work.
+If you are that type of person as well, you were made for this part of the job.

 While I love my job, every position has some good and some bad.
 I want to give you an honest sense of what I see as the pros and cons of a career in Industrial Automation.

 - Technically Challenging – I love learning and striving for mastery of new systems.
 If you’re like me, it’s awesome to be surrounded every day by a fortress of high-tech equipment.
-And it’s your job to become the expert!
+It’s your job to become the expert!

 - Pride – My grandfather turned 100 the year that I was hired into my current job.
-I was incredibly proud to tell him that I would be working as an Automation Engineer with Ford Motor Company.
+I was incredibly proud to tell him that I would be working for Ford Motor Company as an Automation Engineer

-- Pay – Many Controls positions should easily reach six figures, particularly if a lot of travel and overtime are involved.
+- Pay – Many Controls positions should easily reach six figures.
+This is particularly true if a lot of travel and overtime are involved

-- Benefits – If you’re hiring into a position as an Automation Engineer, chances are it’s with an established company.
-Decent insurance and vacation packages are standard.
+- Benefits – If you’re hiring into a position as an Automation Engineer, chances are that it’s with an established company.
+You can likely expect a decent insurance and vacation package

-- Being a Part of Something – My work in automation has taken me to three countries (my short time in Germany was awesome) and to major facilities including Ford and Tesla plants.
-Become a skilled Controls Engineer, and you could work for some of the biggest, most high-tech manufacturers on Earth.
+- Being a Part of Something – My work in automation has taken me to three countries (my short time in Germany was awesome).
+I’ve been to awesome major facilities including Ford and Tesla plants.
+Become a skilled Controls Engineer, and you could work for some of the biggest, most high-tech manufacturers on Earth

-- Rotating Shifts – Depending on the company and its seniority policies, you could be stuck periodically working a shift that you hate (night shift, weekends, etc.) – or for extended periods until someone leaves another position.
+- Rotating Shifts – Depending on the company and its seniority policies, you could be stuck periodically working a shift that you don’t like (night shift, weekends, etc.).
+In some organizations, you might be stuck on a shift you don’t like until someone leaves their position or the company

-- Travel – Depending on the position, extensive travel may be required, which can be stressful for families.
-Perhaps travel could be viewed as a pro depending on your personal situation.
+- Travel – Depending on the position, extensive travel may be required.
+This can be very stressful for families.
+The flip side to this is that you will often be paid more while travelling.
+So, travel might be a pro, depending on your personal situation

-Let me offer another point of view in regards to my schedule: while the 12’s are long days, consider that the average person working a nine-to-five job works 10 days out of every 14 – they work M-F, then off two days, then M-F, then off two.
+Let me offer another point of view in regards to my schedule: while the 12’s are long days, consider that the average person working a nine-to-five job works 10 days out of every 14.
+Nine-to-five employees work M-F, then off two days, then M-F, then off two, and so on.

 Because I work 12’s, I only work 7 days out of every 14.
-I would try to explain my schedule, but it’s much easier to just show you.
+I’d try to explain my schedule, but it’s much easier to just show you.
 I work the green days on this calendar:

-Now, this looks a little bit strange and horrible at first, but now consider:
+Now, this looks a bit strange and horrible at first, but now consider: